floppylab/molecules/src/main/java/com/floppylab/molecules/personal/README.md

 # Personal

-You can find all those molecules here that are about describing a person.
+You can find all those molecules here that describes a person.

 ## Name

+Represents a general name field.

+ * maximum length : 100

+## NotEmptyName

-Represents a general name field
+Represents a general name field.
+Extends Name and has a minimum length.

+ * maximum length : 100
  * minimum length : 1
- * maximum length : 100